PyGCL/PyGCL/README.md

 [![GitHub forks][fork-img]][fork-url]
 [![Total lines][lines-img]][pygcl-url]
 [![visitors][visitors-img]][pygcl-url]
 ---

-# 🌘What is Graph Contrastive Learning?
+# What is Graph Contrastive Learning?

 Graph Contrastive Learning (GCL) establishes a new paradigm for learning graph representations without human annotations.
 A typical GCL algorithm firstly constructs multiple graph views via stochastic augmentation of the input and then learns representations by contrasting positive samples against negative ones.

 👉 For a general introduction of GCL, please refer to our [paper](https://arxiv.org/abs/2109.01116) and [blog](https://sxkdz.github.io/research/GraphCL/).
 Also, this [repo](https://github.com/SXKDZ/awesome-self-supervised-learning-for-graphs) tracks newly published GCL papers.

-# 🌑Install
+# Install

 ## Prerequisites